bluzelle/bluzelle-sol/README.md

 update("a key", "with a new value");
 remove("a key");
 ```
 Each DB operation will consume a small amount of ether to pay Oraclize's fee.
+You may add a function such as retrieveETH() to reclaim overspent ethereum that Oraclize refunded to your smart contract.

 All database operations are performed asynchronously (this is a fundamental
 constraint of running in Ethereum).
 If you want to act on the result of your